regmi-sijan/cernROOT/README.md

 ## Plotting a Function:

 ```
-[] TF1 f1("f1", "sin(x)/x", 0., 10.);    // here the f1 is object name; "f1" is the root name.
-Keeping it same makes it lot simpler to track them
+[] TF1 f1("f1", "sin(x)/x", 0., 10.); // here the f1 is object name; also "f1" is the root name.
+				      // Keeping both the names same makes it lot simpler to track them
 [] f1.Draw();
 ```
 The canvas will pop up with the function plotted with default settings.
 You can always edit the plots from GUI once the